-What type of projects benefit from an Inception Workshop?
+What is an Inception Workshop?

-Inception Workshops are commonly used at the start of complex software development projects with multiple stakeholders.
+Inception Workshops are commonly used at the start of complex projects with multiple stakeholders.
 These types of projects benefit hugely from an Inception Workshop at the beginning because it ensures that there is a shared understanding across all members of the project team.

 The way we approach an Inception Workshop

 Why are we here?

 When running an Inception Workshop we often find that different members of the team have differing goals.
 It is important to understand the fundamental reason why you are starting the project.
 You and your team need to know and understand the number-one driver behind your project in order to gain a full insight into how best to make those balanced trade-offs which come up in all projects.